nicktodd/spring-course/docs/springboot-jpa.md

 }
 ```

-5. Finally, create an application class called AppConfig and annotate it with the following Spring Boot annotations:
+5. Finally, create an application class called AppConfig and place it in the package above all your other sub-packages, ie. something like com.conygre.spring.
+Annotate it with the following Spring Boot annotations:

 ```
-@EnableAutoConfiguration
-@ComponentScan
+@SpringBootApplication
 ```

 6. Add a main method to the class and in main, add the following API call: